-- 53. The call to renewed relationships in the Lord Jesus flourishes in the different contexts in which His disciples live and carry out the Church's mission.
+53. The call to renewed relationships in the Lord Jesus flourishes in the different contexts in which His disciples live and carry out the Church's mission.
 The plurality of cultures requires that the uniqueness of each cultural context is taken into account.
-However, interaction by people from diverse cultural contexts can also lead to distorted relationships that are not in keeping with the Gospel.
-Throughout history, relational failures have turned into structures of sin (cf. SRS 36), which in turn shape the way people think and act.
+However, all cultures are also marked by distorted relationships that are not in keeping with the Gospel.
+Throughout history, these relational failures have turned into structures of sin (cf. SRS 36), which in turn shape the way people think and act.
 In particular, structures of sin create obstacles and generate fear.
-We need to face these in order to set out on the road to the conversion of relationships in the light of the Gospel. - 54.
-The evils that plague our world, including wars and armed conflicts and the illusion that just peace can be achieved by force, are rooted in these dynamics.
+We need to face these in order to set out on the road to the conversion of relationships in the light of the Gospel.

+54. The evils that plague our world, including wars and armed conflicts and the illusion that just peace can be achieved by force, are rooted in these dynamics.
 Just as destructive is the belief that all of creation, and this includes humans themselves, can be exploited at will for profit.
-A consequence of this reality is the creation of barriers that divide, even Christian communities, resulting in inequalities whereby some have possibilities that are denied to others.
+A consequence of this reality is the creation of barriers that divide, including amongst Christian communities, resulting in inequalities whereby some have possibilities that are denied to others.
 These are inequalities such as between men and women, racial prejudices, caste divisions, discrimination against people with disabilities, violation of the rights of minorities of all kinds and the reluctance to accept migrants.
-Even our relationship with our mother and sister Earth (cf. LS 1), bears the mark of a fracture that endangers the lives of countless communities, particularly among those most poor, if not entire peoples and perhaps all of humanity.
-The most radical and dramatic rejection is that of human life itself; this leads to the rejection of the unborn, as well as of the elderly.
+Even our relationship with our mother and sister earth (cf. LS 1), bears the mark of a fracture that endangers the lives of countless communities, particularly among those most poor, if not entire peoples and perhaps all of humanity.
+The most radical and dramatic rejection is that of human life itself; this leads to the discarding of the unborn, as well as of the elderly.

 55. Many of the evils that afflict our world are also visible in the Church.
 The abuse crisis, in its various and tragic manifestations, has brought untold and often ongoing suffering to victims and survivors, and to their communities.
-The Church must listen with particular attention and sensitivity to the voice of victims and survivors of abuse.
-This includes sexual, spiritual, economic and institutional abuse, as well as the abuse of power and conscience by members of the clergy or those holding ecclesial roles.
-Listening is a fundamental aspect of the journey towards healing, repentance, justice and reconciliation.
+The Church needs to listen with special attention and sensitivity to the voices of victims and survivors of sexual, spiritual, economic, power and conscience abuse by members of the clergy or persons with Church appointments.
+Listening is a fundamental element of the path to healing, repentance, justice and reconciliation.
 At a time characterised by a global crisis of trust, which encourages people to live in distrust and suspicion, the Church must acknowledge its own shortcomings.
 It must humbly ask for forgiveness, must care for victims, provide for preventative measures, and strive in the Lord to rebuild mutual trust.